Amankumar140/DSA-in-Java/README.md

 # DSA-in-Java
-this is the dsa practice in java
+this repo for the dsa practice in java